BenMurphyUK/BM.GeneralLinksComponent/README.md

 ## 🧩 Compatibility

-Can be used with Kentico Xperience sites that use version 13.0.52 and higher, and are using the .NET 5 MVC development model.
+Can be used with Kentico Xperience 13 sites and above, that are using the .NET 5 MVC development model.

 ## ➕ Installation